3D printing services

 Some models can take many days to print, and if we have a large job before yours this can add delay.
 However, we do not generally have a queue of print jobs and can usually get your job started the day you order.
+We also have a choice of printers available.
 If you have an urgent requirement please do let us know.

 File formats and tips

-PLA is available in a number of colours, both translucent and opaque as well as clear.
+The filament is available in a number of colours, both translucent and opaque as well as clear.
 We have various colours in stock, and can order additional colours if necessary.
-If you want specific brands/colours, please ask for a quote as some suppliers are much more expensive.

 Normally colours are consistent from reel to reel, but we cannot guarantee that colours will match exactly between reels and we may have to change a reel during a print in some cases.
-This is especially true for natural/clear PLA.
+This is especially true for natural/clear.

 There are a number of reasons that a print can fail.
 These can normally be avoided by careful design of your model, and choice of printing options.